jfmartinz/ResourceHub/UI-UX Design/README.md

 ### Overview

-This category is a curated collection of valuable UI (User Interface) and UX (User Experience) design resources contributed by amazing contributors.
-Here, you will find a wide range of materials and information about UI & UX design.
+This curated collection offers valuable UI (User Interface) and UX (User Experience) design resources contributed by talented individuals.
+Here, you'll discover a diverse range of materials and information on UI & UX design.

 ### Tutorials or Courses